Skip to main content

 • Investigating a reaction is important as it will help to reduce the risk of the same mistake being made again.

-• Make a note of the details of the incident – what was said, where and when it occurred and what meal was consumed (photos are helpful).
+• Make a note of the details of the incident – what was said, where and when it happened, and what meal was eaten (photos are helpful).
 If you have someone with you, they may be able to help you with this.

 • If you have some of the food left that is thought to have triggered the reaction, place it in a clean freezer bag, label it with DO NOT EAT, and freeze it – this is a good way to protect and preserve the sample.
 This food may be collected by the health department for testing.